LafColITS/moodle-block_temporary_enrolments/README.md

-# README for Temporary Enrolments Block
+# Temporary Enrolments Block
-developed by Andy Zito at Hampshire College
-version: 0.0 2016-07-14

-## Installation:
+## Prerequisites

-Unzip files into your Moodle blocks directory.
-This will create a folder called temporary_enrolments.

-Go to the admin Notifications page to complete installation.

-This block requires the temporary_enrolments plugin to function.
+This block requires the [Local Temporary Enrolments](https://moodle.org/plugins/local_temporary_enrolments) plugin to function.

-## Use:
+## Use

-Add this block to any course that uses temporary enrolment.
+Add this block to any course

-* For any user who is temporarily enrolled in the course, it will display the status of their enrolment and the time left until it expires.
+* For any user who is temporarily enrolled in the course (according to Local Temporary Enrolments), it will display the status of their enrolment and the time left until it expires.
-* For teachers/administrators, it will display a list of students who are temporarily enrolled and their time remaining.
+* For teachers/administrators, it will display a table listing students who are temporarily enrolled and their time remaining.

-## Settings:
+## Settings

 You can configure:

 1. The 'urgency threshold' for temporary enrolment display.
-'Urgent' temporary enrolments will display more aggressively to teachers and students -- for example, being highlighted in the table of all temporary enrolments.
-The settings specifies how close to the expiration date an enrolment must be to count as urgent.
+'Urgent' temporary enrolments will be styled to be more noticeable.
+The setting specifies how close to the expiration date an enrolment must be to count as urgent.

-2. The message displayed to students, which defaults to something like: "Time remaining in temporary enrolment: 2 days"
+2. The message displayed to students.
+Use the {TIMELEFT} flag to display the student's remaining enrolment time.

+## Versions

+This plugin is maintained with separate releases and branches for each major Moodle version.
+Currently there are versions available for 3.3, 3.4, and 3.5.
+This is the version for __Moodle master__.

+Releases are tagged based on the following pattern:
+[major].[minor].[patch]-[Moodle major version].[Moodle version specific patch]

+For example, v1.5.7-35.1 would be plugin vresion 1.5.7 for Moodle 35, and includes one Moodle 35 specific patch for this plugin version.
+It would have corresponding versions v1.5.7-34.X and v1.5.7-33.X.